Country of origin

 turbojet engine.
 During flight the engine drops below the missile.

 Also there are pop-out wings for cruising efficiency.
-The Kh-55 can be launched at altitudes ranging from 20 meters to 12
+The Kh-55 can be launched at altitudes ranging from 20 meters

 seems that this original missile is no longer used by the Russian